mathewjblevins/Cinematch/README.md

 CineMatch

-A content-based movie recommendation engine built with Python, scikit-learn, and Streamlit.
+A content-based movie recommendation engine built with Python and Streamlit.

 How It Works